Picture Transfer Protocol: History

 Until the standardization of PTP, digital camera vendors used different proprietary protocols for controlling digital cameras and transferring images to computers and other host devices.
-The term "Picture Transfer Protocol" and the acronym "PTP" were both coined by Steve Mann, summarizing work on the creation of a Linux-friendly way of transferring pictures to and from home-made wearable computers, at a time when most cameras required the use of Microsoft Windows or Mac OS device drivers to transfer their pictures to a computer.
+In an earlier but unrelated project, the term "Picture Transfer Protocol" and the acronym "PTP" were both coined by Steve Mann, summarizing work on the creation of a Linux-friendly way of transferring pictures to and from home-made wearable computers at a time when most cameras required the use of Microsoft Windows or Mac OS device drivers to transfer their pictures to a computer.

 PTP was originally standardized as PIMA 15470 in 2000, while it was developed by the IT10 committee.
 Key contributors to the standard included Tim Looney and Tim Whitcher (Eastman Kodak Company) and Eran Steinberg (Fotonation).

 Storage

 PTP does not specify a way for objects to be stored – it is a communication protocol.
 Nor does it specify a transport layer.
 However, it is designed to support existing standards, such as Exif, TIFF/EP, DCF, and DPOF, and is commonly implemented over the USB and FireWire transport layers.

 Images on digital cameras are generally stored as files on a mass storage device, such as a memory card, which is formatted with a file system, most commonly FAT12, FAT16 or FAT32, which may be laid out as per the Design rule for Camera File system (DCF) specification.
 But none of these are required as PTP abstracts from the underlying representation.

 By contrast, if a camera is mounted via USB MSC, the physical file system and layout are exposed to the user.